Thanchicha/sun-sola-marketplace/README.md

 - Designed for browsing, comparison, and reviews only
 - Responsive design is optimized for laptop and desktop devices
 - Mobile and tablet responsiveness is out of scope for this project
+- Authentication UI implemented (frontend only, no backend integration)

 ## Installation